buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

-### Draft Content
+### Draft Content Notes

 **This is a complete rebuild of Chapter 3.
 I’m adding to it section by section.**

-It was a struggle to find the time to work on this chapter on top of a short break I took for a much-needed holiday.
-My holiday, however, is now over, so I’m back at the coal face.
-I hope to have the entirety of the chapter in a fully readable form by the end of this week (25 August).
+Unfortunately, my neatly organised schedule hit a huge detour over the last 2-3 weeks.
+My father-in-law ended up in hospital after having a stroke and, for obvious reasons, I’m afraid I had to pause work on the book to put family first.

+Thankfully, he is doing better so I’m restarting the work I was doing before on this chapter.
+I hope to have it finished soon.

-The images, for the most part, are draft images that I’ll develop further. **These are not the final images.** With that disclaimer out of the way, feel free to dive in!
+The images in this preview are primarily draft images that I’ll develop further, **i.e. these are not the final images.** With that disclaimer out of the way, feel free to dive in.